tsuru/tsuru.github.io/_posts/2015-03-02-tsuru-at-london-paas-user-group.md

 comments: []
 ---

-tsuru was at London PaaS User group.
+On Feb 26th tsuru was invited at London PaaS User group.

 Thanks to the audience for the great interest, thanks to LoPUG for the organisation (and the beers).

 ![tsuru at LoPUG](/images/lopug.jpg)
 Colin Saliceti presenting tsuru at LoPUG in the OpenCredo offices

 [Slides](http://www.slideshare.net/saliceti/tsuru-london-paas-user-group)

 [LoPUG](http://www.meetup.com/London-PaaS-User-Group-LOPUG/)